rust-lang/book/nostarch/chapter20.md

 We’ve talked about how to pass closures to functions; you can also pass regular functions to functions!
 This technique is useful when you want to pass a function you’ve already defined rather than defining a new closure.
-Functions coerce to the type `fn` (with a lowercase *f*), not to be confused with the `Fn` closure trait.
+Functions coerce to the type `fn` (with a lowercase f), not to be confused with the `Fn` closure trait.
 The `fn` type is called a *function pointer*.
 Passing functions with function pointers will allow you to use functions as arguments to other functions.

-The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in Listing 19-27, where we’ve defined a function `add_one` that adds 1 to its parameter.
+The syntax for specifying that a parameter is a function pointer is similar to that of closures, as shown in Listing 20-28, where we’ve defined a function `add_one` that adds one to its parameter.
 The function `do_twice` takes two
-parameters: a function pointer to any function that takes an `i32` parameter and returns an `i32`, and one `i32 value`.
+parameters: a function pointer to any function that takes an `i32` parameter and returns an `i32`, and one `i32` value.
 The `do_twice` function calls the function `f` twice, passing it the `arg` value, then adds the two function call results together.
 The `main` function calls `do_twice` with the arguments `add_one` and `5`.

-Filename: src/main.rs
+src/main.rs

 ```
 fn add_one(x: i32) -> i32 {